Aussie-Style Hungry Jack’s Burger: A Flame-Grilled Delight

 Ingredients

-• 1.5 pounds ground beef (80/20 blend) look for freshly ground chuck for maximum juiciness
+• 1 ½ pounds ground beef 80/20 blend, about 680g; freshly ground chuck preferred for maximum juiciness

 • 1 teaspoon kosher salt

-• 4 pieces brioche burger buns toasted lightly
+• 4 whole brioche burger buns split and lightly toasted

 • 4 slices cheddar cheese sharp aged cheddar preferred